 10. Silent Book Club

-While most book clubs focus on gathering together to talk about the books they’re reading, the Silent Book Club does virtually the opposite.
+While most book clubs focus on meeting up to talk about the books they’re reading, the Silent Book Club does virtually the opposite.
 They gather together to read together.
 In silence.
 There’s no assigned reading or requirements for what or how you’re reading – it’s simply a way to “gather in bars, cafés, bookstores, libraries, and online to read together in quiet camaraderie.”
 Described as ‘introvert happy hour’, it’s perfect if you’ve been wanting to force yourself to read but keep getting distracted!
 Plus, with chapters all over the world and online, there’s sure to be a Silent Book Club nearby, no matter where you are.

 Find out more here.

 So, there you have it – some of London’s very best book clubs.
-Whether you’re keen to get super analytical and critical or are just after casual book-ish chats, you’re sure to find one that suits you!
+Whether you’re keen to get super analytical or are just after casual book-ish chats, you’re sure to find one that suits you!